-This unit develops an understanding of legal foundations, such as the different types and sources of law and the existence of a court hierarchy in Victoria.
-It explores key concepts of criminal law and civil law and applies these to scenarios to determine whether an accused may be found guilty of a crime, or liable in a civil dispute.
-Students will develop an appreciation of the way in which legal principles and information are used in making reasonable judgements.
+This unit develops an understanding of legal foundations, such as the different types and sources of law, the characteristics of an effective law, and an overview of parliament and the courts.
+Students are introduced to and apply the principles of justice.
+Students develop an appreciation of the manner in which legal principles and information are used in making reasoned judgments and conclusions about the culpability of an accused.